sashyo/keylessh/docs/ARCHITECTURE.md

 }
 ```

-Contracts are compiled and IL-vetted by Ork before execution.
-See [Ork.Forseti.Sdk](https://github.com/anthropics/ork/tree/main/Ork.Forseti.Sdk) for the full SDK.
+Contracts are compiled using a standalone compiler container (`ghcr.io/tide-foundation/forseti-compiler`) and IL-vetted by ORK before execution.
+The compiler runs in Docker on the Keyle-SSH server to ensure hash consistency with ORK's compilation.
+See [DEPLOYMENT.md](DEPLOYMENT.md#forseti-contract-compiler) for configuration.

 ## Security Model